owjd03/tp/docs/DeveloperGuide.md

 1. FA requests to list clients
 2. ClientCore shows a list of clients
 3. FA requests to view a specific client in the list.
-4. ClientCore shows the client's full detail.
+4. ClientCore shows the client's full detail in a new window.

     Use case ends.